QubitExplorer/Life-Science-Applications/README.md

 Converted RNA:AUCGUUAG

-We just replaced T with U

-This is a basic example, normally the sequence will contain billions of pairs.
+We just replaced T with U, normally sequence will contain billions of pairs.

 **3. Proteins:**:
 convert_into_protein("UUAAUGUUCUUU")